BD+: Reverse engineering and emulation of BD+ implementations

 On November 8, 2007, SlySoft announced that BD+ discs can be copied with their AnyDVD HD software.
 This was possible because first generation BD+ titles did not check if AACS was present.
 This allowed a user to play a ripped disc using only a specific version of Cyberlink's PowerDVD (3319a), but not to transcode, otherwise manipulate the content, or play it back from a burned BD-R or BD-RE.
 Updated versions of BD+ security code plugged this hole.

 On January 9, 2008, engadgethd.com reported that Fox has stated that BD+ has yet to be compromised.
 When asked how hi-def 20th Century Fox titles had become available online, the rep reported that the titles were available as HD DVDs in Europe.

-On March 3, 2008, SlySoft updated AnyDVD HD allowing the full decryption of BD+, allowing not only the viewing of the film itself but also playing and copying disks with third-party software.
+On March 3, 2008, SlySoft updated AnyDVD HD allowing the full decryption of BD+, allowing not only the viewing of the film itself but also playing and copying discs with third-party software.

 On March 19, 2008, a new version of AnyDVD HD was released (6.4.0.0) that supported the full removal of the BD+ copy protection for all titles released to date.

 In May 2008 the Blu-ray release of Jumper introduced a modified version of BD+ security code which prevented the Slysoft AnyDVD HD software from removing BD+.
 This modified version was again circumvented by Slysoft several months after Jumper was initially released.

 In August 2008, members of the Doom9 forum began work on an independent project to create an open-source implementation of BD+.